-01. Ana Realmuto
+04. Ana Realmuto (opens in new tab)

 Ana Realmuto's portfolio features branding, web design and social media content for clients like Jameson Whiskey and Wristology Watches.
 But my favourite part is her About page with its hilarious baby photos – a unique and memorable personal touch.
 (To be clear, Ana graduated from college in 2015 and is older than these baby photos portray.)
 About pages can make or break a portfolio (opens in new tab), and Realmuto's page hits all the right points.

-02. Jakub Had
+05. Jakub Had (opens in new tab)

 At 20 years old, Jakub Had has more experience than a lot of designers that are many years his senior.
-His portfolio features print, product and UI design projects for clients like Budweiser, Charles IV app and Swissionare.
+His portfolio features print, product and UI projects for clients like Budweiser, Charles IV app and Swissionare.

-03. Lucas Berghoef
+06. Lucas Berghoef (opens in new tab)

 Lucas Berghoef's portfolio features a carefully selected range of projects, each designed like a magazine spread with artistic layouts and full-screen images.
 As a 2018 college graduate, it's fitting for Berghoef to share a class project or two, like his unsolicited visual identity for artist FKA Twigs.
 This project is polished and detailed enough to feel like client work, showing what Berghoef can do given full creative freedom.

 Unsolicited designs are a great way to showcase your skill as a young designer, however I recommend against including more than one or two.
 Berghoef's portfolio strikes the perfect balance.
-For more tips for brand new designers, take a look at our article on how to start building up your design portfolio.
+For more tips for brand new designers, take a look at our article on how to start building up your design portfolio (opens in new tab).

-04. Liz Wells
+07. Liz Wells (opens in new tab)

 Liz Wells graduated with a design degree in 2015.
 Between then and now, her work's been recognized by The Webbys, Awwwards, FWA, Communication Arts, Cannes Lions, The One Show's Young Gun awards and D&AD, to name a few.

 Wells' portfolio case studies are exemplary, especially given the added challenge of showcasing her conceptual user experience work.
 Each case study uses video, photos, notes and sketches to bring projects for clients like Google, Spotify and VICELAND to life.
-Read more about writing great case studies here.

 08. Jason Yuan (opens in new tab)